GreatJingTJ/matroska-specification/chapters.md

 The `ChapterSegmentUID` is a binary value and the base element to set up a `Linked Chapter` in 2 variations: the Linked-Duration linking and the Linked-Edition linking.
 For both variations the following 3 conditions MUST be met:

- 1. The `EditionFlagOrdered Flag` is set to true
+ 1. The `EditionFlagOrdered Flag` MUST be true.
- 2. The `ChapterSegmentUID` is not the own `SegmentUID`
+ 2. The `ChapterSegmentUID` MUST NOT be the `SegmentUID` of its own `Segment`.
- 3. The linked Matroska file/Segment is in the same folder
+ 3. The linked Matroska file/Segments MUST BE in the same folder.

 #### Variation 1: Linked-Duration